Crop Insurance Arbitration and Litigation Lawyers

 Our Agricultural Law Firm

-Emerson Scott, LLP has extensive experience fighting for farmer rights, including a class action involving Syngenta’s patented, genetically modified “MIR162” corn sold as Agrisure Viptera.
+Emerson Firm, PLLC has extensive experience fighting for farmer rights, including a class action involving Syngenta’s patented, genetically modified “MIR162” corn sold as Agrisure Viptera.
 We’ve also helped over 10,000 rice farmers with a $750 million settlement on behalf of all U.S. long-grain rice growers for contaminated strains of rice.
 We’re ready to fight for farmer rights in cases of denied crop insurance claims.

 We know our role as agricultural lawyers is to ensure the voice of farmers and their families are heard and our mission is to fight to uphold rights that keep our country thriving.
 Our agricultural legal team knows the ins and outs of what it takes from experience.
 We’re also recognized as leaders in the legal industry from various legal communities.